First day of our road trip proper, leaving the “hustle and bustle” of Sapporo city for the “Hokkaido wilderness”. Highlights of the day include:

 Cream puffs and soft serve at Milk Kobo [1300h-1430h]

-Milk Kobo is another popular attraction in Niseko and we went there for dessert.
+Milk Kobo is another popular attraction in Niseko and we drove there for dessert after lunch.
 It is a bakery/factory specializing in cream puffs, cheese tarts, and other milk products made on-site.
 It is not uncommon to see people buying many boxes as souvenirs.
 I personally don’t think their products are amazing (although some friends swear by it), but I still drop by if I go to Niseko.
 When we arrived, we spotted one of the 47 Cowparade cows, which were dotted around Niseko in Summer 2015.

 Milk Kobo, Niseko Village